msm0504/media-bubbles-screenshot/README.md

-This Lambda function will take a screenshot of a given webpage and save the image to an AWS S3 bucket.
+This Lambda function will take a screenshot of a saved Media Bubbles search result and save the image to an AWS S3 bucket.

 ## Lambda Environment Variables